lbc12345/TTPO/README.md

 # Test-Time-Preference-Optimization-for-Image-Restoration (AAAI26)

 ## Notifications
-*Due to the company's open-source policy, the code will be released as soon as it passes the review process.*
+*We regret to inform you that due to the company's open-source policy, the official release date for TTPO is yet to be determined.
+However, you can refer to **[TTPO reproducted by @lavender19371](https://github.com/lavender19371/TTPO)**.
+We provide guidance throughout the reproduction process, and we sincerely appreciate the efforts @lavender19371 has made in reproducing TTPO.
+We apologize for any inconvenience this may cause to those interested in our work.*